-Vendors, parents and other visitors to our campus do not need to be tested when entering the campus, but are required to wear masks in public buildings.
-All UF Health patients are screened upon entering the hospital or outpatient practices and will have to follow current visitation guidelines.
+Vendors, parents and other visitors to our campus do not need to be tested when entering the campus.
+Wearing masks is strongly encouraged while in public buildings if unvaccinated.
+All UF Health patients must wear masks when entering the hospital or outpatient practices, dentistry practices or veterinary hospitals, and will have to follow current visitation guidelines.

 General Campus Visitors

-- If you are making a delivery, visiting an office or visiting a student on the UF campus, you must follow the University of Florida’s policy on masking and physical distancing.
+- If you are making a delivery, visiting an office or visiting a student on the UF campus and are not fully vaccinated, CDC guidance recommends you continue to wear masks.

-- If you are visiting the UF Health hospitals or outpatient practices, additional screening measures or guidelines apply.
+- If you are visiting the UF Health hospitals or outpatient practices, dentistry practices or veterinary hospitals, additional visitation guidelines apply.

 UF Health Patients